saltedge/sca-identity-service-example/docs/IDENTITY_SERVICE_API.md

 }
 ```
 ---
-### Get Access Token
+### Obtain access token
 User should open `connect_url` and pass authentication procedure.
-On authentication flow finish client (WebView on Mobile Application) will be redirected to url which should start with `return_url` ((passed on Connect)[#connect-to-service-provider]) and extra params.
+On authentication flow finish, client (WebView on Mobile Application) will be redirected to url which should start with `return_url` ((passed on Connect)[#connect-to-service-provider]) and extra params.
 Once client has captured the redirect url, it has to deserialize the JSON-encoded URL path following the custom scheme and the host.

 #### Redirect Parameters of successful authentication
 - `id` **[string, required]** - a unique id of Connection